risonakamo/cleantemplate2/npminstalls/readme.md

-# common react webpage
+# webpage npm installs
-will probably definitely need all of this if working on something using react
+will probably definitely need all of this if working on something using react or svelte

-## dev
+## base
+both react/svelte need all this

 - @babel/core
-- @babel/preset-react
 - @babel/preset-typescript
 - babel-loader
 - css-loader